atsign-foundation/atsign.dev/content/en/docs/Archives/guides/Resources/tutorialvideos.md

   </div>
   </div>

-<h5> Subscribe to The @ Company's YouTube channel to be notified whenever a new video has been published! </h5>
+<h5> Subscribe to Atsign's YouTube channel to be notified whenever a new video has been published! </h5>
 <h5>Subscribe <a href="https://www.youtube.com/channel/UCzjSJbPmIEDXFbHb2RIj9Gg">here!</a></h5>